Syllabus for Experimental Methods in Structural Biology

 X-Ray Crystallography Here, the theory for X-ray crystallography and its application in modern methods for structure determination of biological macromolecules is further developed.
 Topics covered include collection and processing of data from synchrotron radiation sources, experimental phasing, interpretation of electron density maps and modelling, refinement and validation of structural models.
 Students will also get practical experience of all essential stages in a structure determination.
 The course module gives the students the knowledge and experience needed to critically review and evaluate structures solved with X-ray crystallography.

-Lectures, literature seminars, laboratory sessions and computer exercises.
-Participation in seminars, laboratory sessions and computer exercises are compulsory.
+Lectures, literature seminars, laboratory sessions, computer exercises, and structure determination projects.
+Participation in seminars, laboratory sessions, computer exercises, and structure determination projects are compulsory.

 Written examination (6 credits).
-Seminars, exercises and laboratory sessions (4 credits).
+Seminars, exercises, laboratory sessions, and structure determination projects (4 credits).

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.